aknobloch/WinRemote/docs/README.md

 ### Creating Custom Shortcuts

 While we hope to one day support a graphical and robust way of defining shortcuts, the current implementation of WinRemote relies on some manual editing of a configuration file.
-This file, and instructions for editing, can be found in the `BTConnectionService/config/button_definitions.txt` file. **After modifications are made, you will need to reset the Android application by either disconnecting and reconnecting, or simple closing and re-opening the app.**
+This file, and instructions for editing, can be found in the `BTConnectionService/config/button_definitions.txt` file. **After modifications are made, you will need to reset the Android application by either disconnecting and reconnecting, or simply closing and re-opening the app.**

 # Contributing